acrollet/rh/_posts/blog/2009-07-14-setting-nagios3-send-prowl-notifications.md

-If you have any trouble, check the nagios debug logs, (you may need to turn up the nagios debug level) and try to run the command it\'s producing as the nagios user.
+If you have any trouble, check the nagios debug logs, (you may need to turn up the nagios debug level) and try to run the command it's producing as the nagios user.